-Information derived from the Forestry Commission estimated that in 2010 around 35% of domestically produced sawn softwood was consumed by this grouped market, which amounted to approximately 1,050,000m3 in 2010.
+Information derived from the Forestry Commission estimated that in 2011 around 1,180,000m3 of domestically produced sawn softwood was consumed by this grouped market.

-Imported sawn softwood has lost market share to domestic producers over the last three to four years and the volume of imported material consumed in this market in 2010 was estimated to be in the region of 150,000m3.
-Consequently, this market would have utilised around 1,200,000m3 of sawn softwood in 2010.
+Imported sawn softwood has lost market share to domestic producers over the last three to four years and the volume of imported material consumed in this market in 2011 was estimated to be in the region of 135,000m3.
+Consequently, this market would have utilised around 1,315,000m3 of sawn softwood in 2011.